u-mar/Snake-RL/README.md

 ## Credits

 This game is inspired by the classic Snake game and built using Python and Pygame.
-Special thanks to the developers of Pygame for providing a powerful framework for game development.

-Feel free to customize and expand this README file for your project!